MatteoGabriele/vue-analytics/docs/when-google-analytics-is-loaded.md

 })
 ```
 It is also possible to use the `onScriptLoaded` method, which returns a promise.
-I suggest to use this method and mount the application after the promise is resolved if you don't want to miss anything in your tracking plan.

-**Unfortunately if the application starts tracking but the Analytics object is not yet ready, the plugin won't be able to work.**

 ```js
 import VueAnalytics, { onAnalyticsReady } from 'vue-analytics'